 South African startup GEAR International Holdings provides integrated railway signaling solutions.
 The system uses train location information for interlocking and enables communications-based train control (CBTC).
 Additionally, the movement and interlocking of trains are integrated with wayside signaling control systems.
 The startup’s signaling solutions ensure safety, optimize train movement, and maximize the use of platform availability.

-IoT greatly impacts the reliability and safety of railway infrastructure.
+The internet of trains greatly impacts the reliability and safety of railway infrastructure.
 Condition-based monitoring prevents delays resulting from track and train part failures, which optimizes maintenance efficiency and costs, as well as improves passenger satisfaction.
 Additionally, IoT-enabled advanced analytics allows railway operators to find data-driven solutions to improve fleet control and rail operations efficiency.

 TRAINFO – Railroad Crossing Monitoring